datanav/docs/technical/membercare-chargebee.rst

      - "string"

-Membercare Persons to Chargebee Customer
+MemberCare Persons to Chargebee Customer
 ----------------------------------------
-Every Membercare Persons will be synchronized with a Chargebee Customer.
+Every MemberCare Persons will be synchronized with a Chargebee Customer.

-Once a link between a Membercare Persons and a Chargebee Customer is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Persons and a Chargebee Customer is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Persons and a Chargebee Customer:
+The following properties are synchronized between a MemberCare Persons and a Chargebee Customer:

 .. list-table::
    :header-rows: 1

-   * - Membercare Persons Property
+   * - MemberCare Persons Property
      - Chargebee Customer Property
      - Chargebee Data Type
    * - firstname